-Every person’s health and wellbeing is dependent on how their body removes and purges toxins from the body.
-With all the environmental pollution, toxic body care products, and processed foods, most people are in desperate need of a serious detox!
+Every person’s health and well-being is dependent on how their body removes and purges toxins from the body.
+With all the environmental pollution, toxic body care products and processed foods, most people are in desperate need of a serious detox!
 A liver cleanse is a great way to do this.

 Some of the essential functions of the liver include: (1)